MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restore-deleted-site-collection.md

     > [!NOTE]
     > If you have Office 365 Germany, sign in at https://portal.office.de.
 If you have Office 365 operated by 21Vianet (China), sign in at https://login.partner.microsoftonline.cn/.
 Then select the Admin tile to open the admin center.

 2. In the left pane, under **Admin centers**, select **SharePoint**.
 (You might need to select **Show all** to see the list of admin centers.)

-If the classic SharePoint admin center appears, select **Open it now** at the top of the page to open the new SharePoint admin center.
+3. If the classic SharePoint admin center appears, select **Open it now** at the top of the page to open the new SharePoint admin center.

-3. In the left pane, under **Sites**, select **Deleted sites**.
+4. In the left pane of the new SharePoint admin center, under **Sites**, select **Deleted sites**.

     ![Deleted sites in the new SharePoint admin center](media/b195b8c7-ee2b-4a02-92cb-ed61899edd24.png)

     > [!NOTE]
     > You can sort and filter deleted sites the same way you sort and filter sites on the Active sites page.
 You can also sort and filter deleted sites by Time deleted.

-4. Select the site you want to restore.
+5. Select the site you want to restore.

-5. Select **Restore**.
+6. Select **Restore**.
 (If you don't see the Restore button, make sure only one site is selected.
 The button won't appear if multiple sites are selected.)

 > [!NOTE]
 > Restoring a site that belongs to an Office 365 group restores the Office 365 group and all its resources.
 Note that the other group resources are retained for only 30 days, whereas the site is retained for 93.
 If the other group resources have been deleted, you can use the PowerShell command [Remove-SPODeletedSite](/powershell/module/sharepoint-online/remove-spodeletedsite) to permanently delete the site. <br>For info about permanently deleting sites from the Deleted sites page, see [Permanently delete a deleted site](delete-site-collection.md#permanently-delete-a-site).